-reignty
+Sovereighty

 Nominal and Legal Political Popular

 Real Sovereignty Sovereignty Sovereignty

 Sovereignty

 a.
-Ancient times a.
 The authority of a.
 Political a.
 Popular

 many states had the state has the Sovereign in the Sovereignty

 monarchs.
-Kings legal power to - designates public
+Kings legal power to representative designates public

-exercised real issue final 5 as supreme
+exercised real issue final democracy is as supreme

 sovereignty and commands understood as the

 were considered whole mass of the

 Real Sovereigns people, i.e.

 electorate or the

 public opinion.

 b.
-The French b.
-Political S
+The French b. the power b.
+Political b.
+During ancient

-revolution which has the period popular
+revolution which has the sovereignty rests period popular

-transformed the legal authority to sovereignty was
+transformed the legal authority to in the class of sovereignty was

-situation issue and enforce used as a weapon
+situation issue and enforce people under used as a weapon

 these law is legal whose influence to challenge the

 sovereignty the mass of the absolutism of the

 people are with. monarchs.

 c.
 The Council of c.
-The legal
+The legal G L

 Minister were sovereign s always

 condidered the definite and

-determinate and
+real Sovereign determinate and

-while the King the authority of
+while the King

 enjoyed only sovereign is

 nominal power. absolute and

 supreme.